kcudding/EApops/README.md

 3. storing images for use in EAforum posts in our on repos

-The source is a .Rmd document, rendered as a github_document
+The source is a .Rmd document, rendered as a github_document (.md).
+The .md doc will be viewable in the rendered version here, and, with relatively small changes, can be posted on EAforum

+I've let all the code hang-out in this version